shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/online-advertising-and-ad-tech-glossary.md

 A desktop video ad or mobile video ad that meets the criteria of:

-- Desktop: 50% of the ad’s pixels on an in-focus browser tab in the viewable space of the browser page that has met the time criterion that two continuous seconds of the video advertisement is played.
+- **Desktop**: 50% of the ad’s pixels on an in-focus browser tab in the viewable space of the browser page that has met the time criterion that two continuous seconds of the video advertisement is played.
-- Mobile: 50% of the ad’s pixels on an in-focus browser or a fully downloaded, opened, initialized application, on the viewable space of the device that has met the time criterion that two continuous seconds of the video advertisement is played.
+- **Mobile**: 50% of the ad’s pixels on an in-focus browser or a fully downloaded, opened, initialized application, on the viewable space of the device that has met the time criterion that two continuous seconds of the video advertisement is played.